.

 At last the wandering star leads them all to the place where the new King is.
 The Wise Ones go in and kneel before the baby (Wise Ones kneel), while the servants peep in from outside (servants peep and try to see).
 The Wise Ones give their gifts to the baby's mother (Wise Ones put down gifts).

-Ask if anyone knows who the baby was that they saw.
-Explain that this was Jesus, who would grow up to be a very different kind of King from Herod.
+Ask if anyone knows who the baby was.
+Explain that this was Jesus, who would grow up to be a very different kind of king from Herod.

 Continue the story:

-Finally, after a long journey and exciting day, the Wise Ones go to sleep (all sleep on the floor).
+Finally, after a long journey and exciting day, the Wise Ones go to sleep (all lie down on the floor).
 As they sleep, they have a dream.
 In the dream God tells them not to go back to Herod, but to go home a different way.

 So the next morning, they quickly get up, pack their bags and set off for home (all mime packing and starting journey) but by a different route (guide them on a different route around the hall back to their starting point).